-What are you grateful for this season?
+What are you grateful for in this season of your life?
 Take the gratitude challenge for five days to love yourself and others more.
-One question we might ask ourselves is how appreciative we are about the many people in our lives–loved ones and friends.
-How much love do we show them.
-At the same time, many of us are suffering from the negative impact of addiction in our lives.
-How can we feel good about loved ones who cause us pain, even in the gratitude season.
+How appreciative are we of the many people in our lives?
+How much love do we show them?
+Perhaps more challenging, many of us are suffering from the negative impact of addiction in our lives.
+How can we feel good about loved ones who cause us pain?
 Acceptance helps us and them.

 Attitude of Gratitude Challenge

 Here's the challenge: show your appreciation of those around you simply appreciating them, regardless the behavior they exhibit.
 When we take time to acknowledge the people in our lives, our world become richer.
 We have a more meaningful connection to those we love.
 This in turn helps them feel good about who they are.

 Begin by telling one person what you love and appreciate about them.
 Do this for five consecutive days.
 By making gratitude and appreciation part of our daily ritual, we program ourselves to recognize the good in ourselves and others.
 We will, therefore, hard-wire our thoughts to have more positive feelings than negative ones.
 This really works.